There's nothing more frustrating than gearing up for your morning coffee ritual only to find that your Nespresso frother isn't working.

 Conclusion

-Having a Nespresso frother not working can definitely put a damper on your coffee routine, but most issues are fixable.
+Having a Nespresso frother that doesn't work can definitely put a damper on your coffee routine, but most issues are fixable.

 With a little cleaning, the right milk, and a few diagnostic steps, you can get things working again.